Mats Jingblad

 Mats Olof Jingblad (born 9 August 1958) is a Swedish football coach and former footballer who played as a striker.

 Club career

 Jingblad played for BK Astrio and Halmstads BK.
 He made a total of 216 appearances for Halmstads BK.

 International career

 Jingblad represented the Sweden national team eleven times between 1982 and 1984, scoring eight goals.
 He also represented the Sweden U19, U21, and Olympic teams between 1976 and 1986.

-Management career
+Managerial career

 Jingblad started his managing career at Halmstads BK, where we won the Svenska Cupen in 1995.
 In 1996 he joined IFK Göteborg and won the league title the same year.
 In 2007 he coached IFK Norrköping to promotion to the Swedish top division.